pierky/arouteserver/docker/README.md

     - "192.0.2.22"
     - "2001:db8:1:1::22"
 ```

+It's also possible to build the `clients.yml` file automatically, starting from an existing Euro-IX JSON file, an IXP Manager export file or using records from PeeringDB.
+For more details, please see [Automatic `clients.yml` creation](https://arouteserver.readthedocs.io/en/latest/USAGE.html#automatic-clients-yml-creation).

 Docker can then be instructed to run the image using some input arguments that are needed to specify the route server's ASN, its router ID, which are the local prefixes of the peering LAN, and what's the target BGP daemon and its version (BIRD vs OpenBGPD).